Create a Kubernetes Cluster

 Configuration

-You can specify the name for the node pool, the type of the node and the number of instances you want to provision in the node pool, up to 10 nodes per node pool.
+You can specify the name for the node pool, the type of the node and the number of instances you want to provision in the node pool, up to 50 nodes per node pool when using private networking.
+When using public networking with Cilium host firewall, you can provision up to 500 nodes per node pool.

 Autoscaling